helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 record from column labels, or delegate the row to a mapper supplied by the application.
 Each physical row is mapped independently.

-Joined or hierarchical results therefore begin as detached flat values.
-The application can aggregate those values after the result has been materialized or obtain related data through separate repository operations.
+Data JDBC does not assemble joined rows into an object graph.
+The application can aggregate the materialized values after the repository method returns or obtain related data through separate repository operations.

 ### Scalars and Records